 How do I get a job in the armed forces?

 There are three parts of the armed forces: the Army, the Royal Air Force and the Royal Navy (which includes the Royal Marines).
 The three branches of the armed forces may work together on assignments but they have very distinct structures and responsibilities.
+Graduates are recruited into all three divisions, usually as officers – the managers of the military world.
 Roles range from hands-on operational positions to behind-the-scenes work.
-Graduates are recruited into all three divisions, usually as officers – the managers of the military world.

 What qualifications and skills do I need to work in the emergency services and armed forces?

-To work in this area one of the most important attributes is the ability to communicate with members of the public from all walks of life, often in times of distress.
-The ability to keep a cool head under pressure while providing a calm environment for others is also essential and in front line roles courage, decisiveness and leadership will go a long way.
+To succeed in this line of work, you’ll need to be able to communicate with people from all walks of life, often in times of distress.
+You’ll also need to keep a cool head under pressure while providing a calm environment for others.
+In front-line roles, courage, decisiveness and leadership skills will go a long way.